 Beyond content and copy is the setup of the website itself:

 - URL Structure

 This is the second most critical decision in international SEO, after the targeting option, because the URL structure of your international website will affect its search visibility like nothing else.

 You can structure the URL in a number of ways:

-Here are pros and cons for each, which affect how likely your new site is to rank well in SERPs.
+There are pros and cons for each, which affect how likely your new site is to rank well in the search results.

 As a result, it lacks the link equity of your root domain.
 It might take time for it to acquire enough authority to start ranking significantly well.

 Similarly, since ccTLD is a separate website, it might require additional resources to maintain.